In the best places to visit in Central America, you’ll discover pristine beaches, dynamic cultures, and diverse scenery

 Visit an authentic, family-owned hacienda and learn time-honored sugarcane and coffee production methods while sampling the region’s flavors.
 Enjoy a ride to a coffee plantation with a journey through the region’s lush landscape in the mountains of Turrialba.

 To see the best of Costa Rica’s nature, kayak through the stunning rainforest and paddle up a serene river, followed by a scenic hike with some of the best views of all the wildlife and nature this Costa Rican gem has to offer.

 Soak up the rich culture and history of Puerto Limon with a tour into the heart of the city.
 Discover churches that withstood the test of time, flashbacks of Christopher Columbus’ landing, and local handcrafts offered at the beachfront shops.

-Explore Costa Rica’s natural wonders and flavors on a jungle cruise through the Tortuguero Canals, and find out why it’s one of the best countries to visit in Central America.
+Explore the natural wonders and flavors that Costa Rica is known for on a jungle cruise through the Tortuguero Canals, and find out why it’s one of the best countries to visit in Central America.

 Uncover the secrets of cocoa production with a local producer.
 You may even set your eyes on some of the wildlife of Puerto Limon, including monkeys, sloths, caimans, lizards, and birds.

 If a day at the beach is what you are seeking, be sure to visit Puerto Viejo’s turquoise waters.
 Enjoy a serene day in the sand while admiring the breathtaking views of some of the best beaches in Central America.

 Puntarenas, Costa Rica